-St. Philomene School is pleased to offer Dual Language Immersion for the 2017-18 for Transitional Kindergarten in both English and Spanish.
+St. Philomene School is pleased to offer Dual Language Immersion for the 2018-19 for Transitional Kindergarten and Kindergarten in both English and Spanish.
 Students learn Spanish during the "English" portion of English Language Arts and during religion daily.

 In Dual Language Immersion, students spend half the day learning in English and half the day learning in Spanish.
 By being taught not just language fundamentals but academic subjects, gain both languages while not losing a step in their studies.
 In addition, by speaking English and Spanish at an early age, our students are more likely to remember both languages forever.
 Dual Language Immersion addresses the needs of the 21st century world.
 You will see the benefits of Dual Language Immersion for native English and Spanish speakers alike.
 We are the only Catholic Elementary Schools to offer Dual Language Immersion as well as one of the few to do so in California.
 This program will add to our educational plan, which offers our students a rich core academic curriculum.

 - Learn our curriculum while developing bilingual skills?

 - Read and write in both English and Spanish?